oatlog/oatlog/doc/extended_abstract/main.typ

 actions (insertions and unifications).
 Functional dependency rules can be applied to this IR to merge variables, and duplicated premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
-We additionally attempt to remove unifications by merging variables directly, which fails if both variables are mentioned in the premise, since that would change the semantics of the rule.
+We additionally attempt to remove unifications by merging variables directly, which fails if both variables are mentioned in the premise since that would change the semantics of the rule.
 For `rewrite` statements (as in @rule-simplify-example), this is essentially equivalent to common subexpression elimination where we additionally remove actions that also appear in the premise.